ddev/ddev/docs/users/providers/pantheon.md

 <h1>Pantheon Hosting Provider Integration</h1>

-ddev provides an integration with the [Pantheon Website Management Platform](https://pantheon.io/), which allows for Pantheon users to quickly and easily download and provision a site from Pantheon in a local ddev-managed environment.
+ddev provides an integration with the [Pantheon Website Management Platform](https://pantheon.io/), which allows for Pantheon users to quickly and easily download and provision a project from Pantheon in a local ddev-managed environment.

 ddev's Pantheon integration pulls an existing backup from an existing Pantheon site/environment into your local system so you can develop locally.
 Of course that means you must already have a Pantheon site with a backup in order to use it.

 ## Quick Start

-If you have ddev installed, and have an active Pantheon account with an active WordPress, Drupal 7, or Drupal 8 site, you can follow this quick start guide to spin up a pantheon site locally.
+If you have ddev installed, and have an active Pantheon account with an active WordPress, Drupal 7, or Drupal 8 site, you can follow this quick start guide to spin up a pantheon project locally.

 1. Authenticate with Pantheon.